YuChenHeMTL/cano-products/README.md

 npm start
 ```

 to start a local instance of the web app.
+You can also check out the website [here](https://yuchenhemtl.github.io/cano-products/).

 ## Features